 Brian Jackson – Meteorologist (Sunday)

 Brian Jackson was initiated into the Gang in 2008.
 A transplant to the area, he was born and raised in Upstate New York where he spent many of his formative years shoveling out from lake effect snows.
 Those snows, and a freak ice storm in 1991, helped to jumpstart his interest in the weather.
 Two significant, possibly related, events took place for Brian in 2000: he headed off to attend college at the State University of New York at Oneonta, and his father purchased a snowblower.
 After receiving bachelor of science in meteorology in 2004, he decided a change in climate was necessary and enrolled in the graduate program at Florida State University, where he received a masters in meteorology in 2007.
-His thesis work on tropical convection over the African continent led to a seamless transition into his current position with NOAA, monitoring snow cover and sea/lake ice at the National Ice Center.
 Brian lives and plays with his wife and daughter in Howard County, Md., where he enjoys taking advantage of the area’s running trails, playing soccer, and exploring the region’s growing craft beer culture — though not all at once — while waiting for the next model runs to come in.

 Greg Porter – Meteorologist (Weekend P.M.-updates)

 Greg Porter has been a weather nerd pretty much from birth.
 Growing up in Boston provided Greg with a litany of interesting weather to solidify his love of the atmosphere.
 As a child, Greg started a weather watchers group with neighborhood children, albeit on a small dead end street.
 He still monitors the weather station he installed on the roof of his parents house.
 Greg’s passion for meteorology continued to grow throughout the years, leading him to University of Massachusetts-Lowell where he earned a Bachelor of Science degree in meteorology followed by a Master of Science degree in meteorology from the University of Maryland.
-Greg currently works as an aviation meteorology consultant in Washington D.C.
-Greg has several years of forecasting and science writing experience, including internships with the National Weather Service.
-However, regardless of how many degrees or experience Greg receives in the field of meteorology, his father will always insist his own snowfall forecast is correct.
+Regardless of how many degrees or experience Greg receives in the field of meteorology, his father will always insist his own snowfall forecast is correct.
 Follow Greg on Twitter.

 Matt Rogers – Meteorologist (Tuesday)